Sick of your usual weekly meal rotation? Let these colorful and flavorful Nigerian foods excite your palate!

 This ubiquitous dish is present on both special occasions and regular meals.

-Not only is this dish popular in Nigeria, but in other African countries as well, such as Ghana.
+Not only is this dish popular in Nigeria but in other African countries as well.
+For example, you’ll find it on many roundups featuring Ghanaian Foods.

 With its rich flavors, I’m not surprised why.
 Other variations include vegetables or a type of meat, such as beef, fish, or chicken.